All posts

 Publishing: @you/package, versioned, from the terminal

-rebind publish runs check and lint, builds the .rbp archive (a plain gzipped tarball of your source and assets — your artifact is never encrypted locally; DRM for protected packages is applied server-side, per-buyer, at download time), and uploads it for review:
+rebind publish runs check and lint, builds the .rbp archive (a plain gzipped tarball of your source and assets; protection for paid packages is handled by the marketplace at download time), and uploads it for review:

 $ rebind publish